 19th century |

-🌟 From its humble beginnings, oatmeal has become a universal and beloved food, suitable for all cultures.
+🌟 From its humble origins, oatmeal has become a universal and popular food, adapted to all cultures.